Key Points:

 The door to the speakeasy is located on the right side of the food court’s entrance.

-You’re looking for the green door pictured below.
+You’re looking for the door into Bugsy’s Office, pictured below.

-The Count Room is an extension of a steakhouse named after infamous mobsters Bugsy Siegel and Meyer Lansky, so it makes sense that Siegel’s portrait is the first you see when entering the hallway on the other side of the green door.
+The Count Room is an extension of a steakhouse named after infamous mobsters Bugsy Siegel and Meyer Lansky, so it makes sense that Siegel’s portrait is the first you see when entering the hallway on the other side of the secret entrance.

 Siegel, of course, was responsible for originally bringing Flamingo to life, and later met an untimely demise.